zachatrocity/hTunes/README.md

 volume, or advance to the next song would be helpful but are not required.
 When a song is finished playing, ideally your app should advance to the next song in the list, but this is not a requirement.~~

-5. A toolbar should be used instead of a menu.
-It should have a button for adding a song, adding a new playlist, and showing the About dialog box.
+~~5.
+A toolbar should be used instead of a menu.
+It should have a button for adding a song, adding a new playlist, and showing the About dialog box.~~

-6. The program should allow songs to be added to the listing of songs by launching an open dialog box and allowing the user to select a song.
+~~6.
+The program should allow songs to be added to the listing of songs by launching an open dialog box and allowing the user to select a song.
 Provide a filter that by default shows .mp3, .m4a,.wma, and .wav files in the open file dialog box.
-After selecting a song, the program should read the metadata stored in the music file (if available), add the song to the data grid, and select/highlight the song (so the user can see it among the list of potentially hundreds of songs).
+After selecting a song, the program should read the metadata stored in the music file (if available), add the song to the data grid, and select/highlight the song (so the user can see it among the list of potentially hundreds of songs).   ~~

 7. The program should allow the user to create playlists in a manner similar to iTunes.
 The user should be able to create a new playlist by selecting a New Playlist button from the toolbar.
 Songs can be added to a playlist by dragging them from